· By Dr. Kaushal M. Kulkarni, M.D.

 2. Can you get 20/20 vision back naturally?

-Unfortunately, once eyesight is gone, it is gone.
+Unfortunately, once eyesight is gone, it is usually gone.
 Still, depending on the underlying cause of the vision loss, correction is possible.
 For example, if the vision loss is due to a refractive error, then eyeglasses or contact lenses can correct the problem.

 However, if the vision loss is due to a more serious condition like macular degeneration or cataracts, then surgery may be necessary.
 In some cases, such as with glaucoma, there is no cure and vision loss is inevitable.